 As of Servoy 5.2.9 Servoy will also support JDBC drivers that conform to the JDBC 4.0 specification.
+As JDBC 4.0 is not compatible with Java 5, the Servoy Application Server needs to be run under Java 6 or higher in order to be able to use these drivers.

-A Note that JDBC 3.0 and JDBC 4.0 should not be mistaken for JDBC type 3 or 4: JDBC types (1 through 4) are an indication how the communication between the Java process and the database is implemented, whereas JDBC 3.0 or JDBC 4.0 says something about the Java API exposed by the JDBC driver itself.
+• Note that JDBC 3.0 and JDBC 4.0 should not be mistaken for JDBC type 3 or 4: JDBC types (1 through 4) are an indication how the communication between the Java process and the database is implemented, whereas JDBC 3.0 or JDBC 4.0 says something about the Java API exposed by the JDBC driver itself.

-Connecting to Databases
+Connecting to databases

 Connections to databases can be made from the Database Server page of the Servoy Admin page.
-The JDBC driver for the database to which the connection needs to be made has to be loaded into the Servoy Application Server already, see the Database Connections#JDBC Drivers paragraph above.
+The JDBC driver for the database to which the connection needs to be made has to be loaded into the Servoy Application Server already, see the JDBC Drivers paragraph above.